 While dumbbells do have their advantages, a barbell will also work your muscles from another angle that will put more activation on the upper chest muscle fibers.
-Barbells definitely have their place in any chest building routine.
-You can choose either dumbbells or barbells to be part of your routine; however, incorporating both will help to maximize gains by including a wider range of motion.
+Barbells definitely have their place in any chest-building routine.
+You can choose dumbbells or barbells to be part of your routine; however, incorporating both will help maximize gains by including a wider range of motion.

-I like to mix things up so that one week I’ll hit upper chest with dumbbells and the other with barbell.
+I like to mix things up so that I’ll hit the upper chest one week with dumbbells and the other with a barbell.

-You can throw in a mix of 30 degree dumbbell flyes after your press routine.
-This is a great way to to get a good stretch of the Clavicular Bundle.
+After your press routine, you can throw in a mix of 30-degree dumbbell flies.
+This is a great way to get a good stretch of the Clavicular Bundle.
 Just remember to perform them after your press exercise and not before.
-Doing flyes first will leave your upper chest muscles weaker for your heavy press exercises.
-Presses are more important than flyes, therefore they should be performed first in your routine.
+Doing flyes first will weaken your upper chest muscles for your heavy press exercises.
+Presses are more important than flyes.
+Therefore they should be performed first in your routine.

 Keep the following in mind when focusing on the upper chest:

 - Always keep your shoulders back and avoid lifting them.